ivangonzalez224/Hello-world/README.md

 In this project you can learn how to add a header and adding it color style.
 Besides, it can be seen all the files needed in order to add and set up a linter and to make sure that git ignore not relevant files.

+### Prerequisites

+In order to run this project you need:

+1. Git.
+2. Visual Studio Code or another code editor.
+3. Browser.

 ### Setup

 To get a local copy, follow these steps.